 While you are developing data collection rules, you may want to frequently update the Windows agents with the new rules.
 You can modify how often the central computer checks for new data collection rules and how often the Windows agent sends a heartbeat using Global Settings in the Configuration snap-in.
-For more information about configuring Global Settings, see the User Guide for NetIQ Agent Manager.
+For more information about configuring Global Settings, see the NetlQ Agent Manager Installation Guide.